Hotel Digital Signage Makes Hotels Smarter | Infographic

 Digital signage can also drive more revenue.
 With the exchange rate so conveniently displayed, the guest is very likely to spend more dollars on the hotel property.

 It can be used as a platform for feedback and reviews by displaying social media for hotels.
-This public display of input can be interpreted as a demonstration of trust and integrity, and guests will react by interacting with you more on social media and providing useful feedback.
+You are developing/establishing trust and integrity.
+Your guests will respond more on social media and provide useful feedback.

 Hotels catering to air travelers can display live flight information on digital signage screens.
 Having such information within easy access improves the guest experience and it can also drive additional revenue.
 For example, displaying canceled flights alongside an ad for discounted rates for extended stays will result in guests booking additional nights, which is more money for the hotel.